 California enacted legislation that became effective on January 1, 2020 aimed at phasing out public-private partnership contracts for the operation of secure correctional facilities and detention facilities within California and facilities outside of the State of California housing State of California inmates.
 Currently, we have four public-private partnership contracts in place with ICE relating to secure services facilities located in California.
 The contracts for these facilities/annexes do not expire until December of 2034.
-GEO and the DOJ filed separate legal actions challenging the constitutionality of the attempted ban on new federal contracts entered into after the effective date of the California law.
+GEO and the DOJ have filed separate legal actions challenging the constitutionality of the attempted ban on new federal contracts entered into after the effective date of the California law.
 On October 5, 2021, the Ninth Circuit Court of Appeals reversed a prior U.S. District Court decision dismissing the requests by GEO and the United States for declaratory and injunctive relief and ruled that AB32 conflicts with federal law in violation of the Supremacy Clause of the U.S. Constitution and discriminates against the federal government in violation of the intergovernmental immunity doctrine.
 On April 26, 2022, the Ninth Circuit granted California's petition for an en banc hearing and vacated the previous panel's opinion.
 En banc arguments took place the week of June 21, 2022, in Pasadena, California.
 On September 26, 2022, in an 8-3 decision, the En Banc court vacated the prior decision denying the requests by GEO and the United States for declaratory and injunctive relief barring application of the California law to federal immigration processing centers.
 The Ninth Circuit Court of Appeals, En Banc, ruled that AB-32 would give California a virtual power of review over detention decisions made by ICE in violation of the Supremacy Clause.
 The court held that whether analyzed under intergovernmental immunity or preemption, California cannot exert such control over the federal government's detention operations.
-The case was remanded to the U.S. District Court for further proceedings, consistent with the court's ruling.
-On May 23, 2023, the District Court entered a Final Judgment and Permanent Injunction in favor of GEO and the United States.
+The case is remanded to the U.S. District Court for further proceedings, consistent with the court's ruling.
 Refer to Note 11- Commitments, Contingencies and Other Matters of the Notes to Unaudited Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information on our indebtedness.

-Recently the State of Washington approved a similar measure, EHB 1090, banning the use of public-private partnership contracts for the operation of detention facilities in the state, that GEO also challenged in federal court.
-GEO's contract for the company-owned 1575-bed Northwest ICE Processing Center in Washington has a renewal option period that expires in 2025.
-On June 22, 2023, the State of Washington filed a stipulation indicating, among other things, that it will not enforce House Bill 1090 against GEO for its operation of the Northwest ICE Processing Center.
+Recently the State of Washington approved a similar measure, EHB 1090, banning the use of public-private partnership contracts for the operation of detention facilities in the state, that GEO is also challenging in federal court.
+GEO's contract for the company-owned 1,575-bed Northwest ICE Processing Center in Washington has a renewal option period that expires in 2025.
 The facility generated approximately \$66 million in annualized revenues for GEO during the year ended December 31, 2022.